flopp999/MMM-Sonos/README.md

 ### Custom-CSS

-Here is my CSS settings for the module that I have added to my custom.css to give it the exta special look. :)
+Here is Snille's CSS settings for the module that he have added to his custom.css to give it the exta special look. :)

 ```
 /* Sonos --------------------------------------------*/